ryanpq/flask-fga/Using-FGA-In-Python-Flask.md

 ```

-- SECRET_KEY: If you set a default secret key in your config.py you don't have to include it here.
+- SECRET_KEY: A unique value used internally by to secure session data in Flask.
 - DATABSE_URL: In our example we are using SQLite but you can also use a MySQL or PostgreSQL connection string.
 - FGA_API_URL: The URL to connect to your OpenFGA instance.
 The example above assumes you are running OpenFGA in Docker locally using the command provided earlier.
 - FGA_STORE_ID: This is the store id that was returned when you created a store in your OpenFGA instance.